 BONUS MYTH: Herding breeds should not take heartworm prevention

 That being said, the dose of ivermectin in monthly heartworm preventions is much lower than the amount of ivermectin that would make a dog sick, even one with the MDR1 mutation.
+Plus, the manufacturers of Heartgard®, Interceptor®, ProHeart®, and Revolution® have tested their products for safety in dogs with the MDR1 mutation.
+And the FDA has determined those preventatives are safe for dogs with the MDR1 mutation.
+(Just because a preventative isn’t on that list, doesn’t mean it is unsafe.
+Please talk to your vet about what is best for your dog.)

-The dogs I’ve seen with ivermectin toxicity usually get sick after following around their owner who’s deworming horses.
-As you might imagine, the dose for horses is much larger than for dogs, and horse deworming paste is usually apple flavored or something else enticing to a precocious pup.
-The horse spits some out, the dog licks it up, and it makes them sick.
-As an integrative veterinarian with 25 years of experience, I have not seen a dog get ivermectin toxicity from an FDA-approved heartworm preventive that was prescribed to them.
+Interestingly, the dogs I’ve seen with ivermectin toxicity usually get sick after being at the barn with their owner who was deworming horses.
+As you might imagine, the dose for horses is much larger than for dogs.
+And horse deworming paste is usually apple flavored or something else enticing to a precocious pup.
+So it goes like this.
+The horse spits some out, the dog licks it up, and it makes the dog sick.

 Let’s bust these myths about heartworm disease in dogs together